Tag Archives: Animated

 Far too often dismissed as either irrelevant or completely flying under the radar of animated offerings, it is time to champion these fine little pieces of artistic achievement.

-The commonality this year is relationships, and not necessarily between human beings, as one of them features a darling relationship between cat and dog.
+The commonality this year is relationships, and not necessarily between human beings, as one of them features a darling relationship between a cat and a dog.

 Below is a review of each of the shorts.